Mexico quake app firm SkyAlert sorry for false alarm

 There were no immediate reports of any damages or injuries.

 SkyAlert says it has satellite warning systems which allow it to alert people to quakes up to one minute before they happen.

-At 12:16 local time it sent a message to users in Mexico City and central Mexico warning of a "strong earthquake", prompting thousands of workers to leave their offices and congregate in the streets.
+At 12:16 local time on Monday it sent a message to users in Mexico City and central Mexico warning of a "strong earthquake", prompting thousands of workers to leave their offices and congregate in the streets.